What, in your opinion, is the best mantra book in 2021?

 - And many different mantras.

 What I like most about this book is the precise instructions for using the mantras.
-This is incredibly important for anyone who wants to use mantras in their spiritual practice instead of just learning the mysticism of them.
+This is incredibly important for anyone who wants to use mantras in their spiritual practice instead of just learning their mysticism.

 4: Chakra Mantras: Liberate Your Spiritual Genius Through Chanting